 - Cache stability, - Maintenance cycles. - 7.5.1.2 Each IO stream shall issue each IO request synchronously, with each subsequent IO request issued immediately following the completion of its predecessor. - 7.5.1.3 The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
-The duration of the SUT CONDITIONING TEST shall be disclosed. - 7.5.1.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.5.1.5 The TEST SPONSOR shall assure that all STORAGE DEVICES are accessed at some time during the SUT CONDITIONING TEST. - 7.5.1.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of LUNS made available to the benchmark driver by the SUT. - 7.5.1.7 Each IO stream shall issue a sequence of IO requests with the following profile, as shown in Table 7-8.
+The duration of the SUT CONDITIONING TEST shall be disclosed. - 7.5.1.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than the minimum number of IO requests serviced by an IO stream. - 7.5.1.5 The TEST SPONSOR shall ensure that all STORAGE DEVICES are accessed at some time during the SUT CONDITIONING TEST. - 7.5.1.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of LUNS made available to the benchmark driver by the SUT.